willster78/Donna/README.md

 - **Model Performance Monitoring**: Rolls back models if accuracy drops >5%
 - **Health Checks Every 2 Minutes**: Proactive issue detection
-- **No Kubernetes Required**: All recovery logic built into the application layer
+- **No Kubernetes Required**: All recovery logic built into the application layer Built this way because I literally don't know how to fix production issues.

 **Initialization Time**: 70 seconds (includes GPU model loading, Redis setup, TensorFlow initialization) - **this is normal for the sophistication level**